JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 Follow these guidelines to select the correct size when creating a dialog or a popup for IntelliJ-based products.

+For simple cases use default sizes for [dialogs](Dialog-and-popup-sizes.md#default-sizes) and [popups](Dialog-and-popup-sizes.md#popup).
+When default sizes don't work well, set [minimum sizes for components](Dialog-and-popup-sizes.md#minimum-sizes-for-components).

 ## Default sizes

 ### Dialog